alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 ## Discounts

-- Are discounts available for the Insiders edition, such as student discounts?

-Unfortunately, we are not able to offer any discounts for the Material for MkDocs Insiders program.
+We are not able to offer any sort of discounts for the Material for MkDocs Insiders program.
 To ensure that everyone can afford the Insiders program and keep the barrier as low as possible, we have set prices as low as [$15] a month for [non-commercial] use.